 Beginning counseling is a personal choice; however sometimes it can be help to encourage your student to speak with a counselor about their concerns.
 The following guidance may help a student who is unsure whether they wish to seek counseling:

 - Reduce the stigma associated with counseling.
-Tell your daughter/son that our counseling services are regularly used by many students for a variety of concerns and that utilizing counseling services is a sign of strength and a good use of Georgia Tech resources.
+Tell your student that our counseling services are regularly used by many students for a variety of concerns and that utilizing counseling services is a sign of strength and a good use of Georgia Tech resources.
 Just as it is common to visit a doctor when one has a medical problem, there should be no shame in meeting with a counselor to discuss a personal issue or concern.

-How can i tell if my son or daughter is distressed?
+How can I tell if my son or daughter is distressed?

 At one time or another, everyone feels upset.
 However, when some of the following are present, your son or daughter is probably in distress: